Problem

 Maintenance Overhead

 Maintaining multiple versions of documentation requires discipline.
-If a critical typo or security warning is fixed in the stable version, ensure it is also applied to the upcoming version directory to prevent “regressions” in clarity.
+If a critical typo or security warning is fixed in the stable version, ensure it is also applied to the upcoming version directory to prevent regressions.

 SEO and Search

 Multiple versions can occasionally lead to search results pointing to older documentation.
-Use the seo plugin and proper canonical tags to ensure that the “Current” version is always prioritized by search engines.
-See Handling Breaking Changes for more on managing transitions.
+Use the seo plugin and proper canonical tags to ensure the “Current” version is always prioritised by search engines.
+See Handling Breaking Changes for more details.